 Welcome in Kibera in Nairobi, the largest slum in East-Africa.
 When I arrived in Kibera for the first time I immediately felt welcome because of the many children calling 'hello, how are you?' to me and trying to give me a hand.

-Despite all the challenges Kibera represents for its habitants, it also has numerous opportunities and hope to offer to them.
-It is an interesting place to visit for the tourists in Kenya.
+Despite all the challenges Kibera represents for its inhabitants, it also has numerous opportunities and hopes to offer to them.
+It is an interesting place to visit for tourists in Kenya.
 The guides of Kiberatours, a tour-company specialized in tours in Kibera, are proud to be living in Kibera because of the community-sense, the creativity and the positive attitude of the people and like to show tourists the positive sides of Kibera.
 To illustrate this Kibera is also often called in the media 'the friendliest slum in the world'.

 History of Kibera